Here is a timeline of some of IPPL’s primate-protecting significant achievements since we were founded in 1973:

 1984: We successfully fought plans by three U.S. zoos to import seven wild-caught gorillas from Cameroon.
 These animals were being offered for sale by the Miami animal dealer Matthew Block.
 In addition, after years of IPPL protests about the misuse of Malaysian monkeys in military research, Malaysia banned monkey exports.

-1985: IPPL secured the release to a sanctuary of four chimpanzees sent to a lab run by toxicologist Fred Coulston after their circus trainer died.
+1985: IPPL secured the release of four chimpanzees ,to a sanctuary, that were initially sent to a lab run by toxicologist Fred Coulston after their circus trainer died.

 1987: IPPL investigated the smuggling of three baby gorillas from Cameroon to Taiwan.
 Only one baby arrived alive.
 Our exposé led to prosecutions of the criminals in several countries.
 As a result, the ringleader of the smuggling gang, Walter Sensen, was expelled from Cameroon and later imprisoned in Germany.